Halfwalker/ZFS-root/README.md

 ## Features

 * Will accommodate any number of disks for ZFS, and offer options for the raid level to be used.
+* Uses [zfsbootmenu](https://github.com/zbm-dev/zfsbootmenu/) to handle the actual booting of the ZFS pool.
+* Can optionally clone the installed ROOT dataset as a rescue dataset.
+This will be selectable in the **zfsbootmenu** menu in the event the main ROOT dataset ever gets corrupted.
 * When using encryption it also installs [dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) to allow remote unlocking of system. `ssh -p 222 root@<ip addr>`
 * Can pre-populate the main user `~.ssh/authorized_keys` with a pubkey pulled from named users from github.
 This will also pre-populate the *dropbear* _authorized_keys_ if encryption is used.
 * Optionally can install google_authenticator for the main user.
 This will prompt for a TOTP code on login via ssh if no ssh-key is used.
 The code and a QR code are displayed during initial config setup.
 * If a local *apt-cacher* system is available it will point `apt` to that to speed up package downloads.
-* Uses [zfsbootmenu](https://github.com/zbm-dev/zfsbootmenu/) to handle the actual booting of the ZFS pool.
 * Memtest86+ included as a boot option.

 *initramfs-tools* is NOT used, and is in fact disabled via `apt-mark hold initramfs-tools`.
 Instead *dracut* is used for managing the initramfs.